HSLdevcom/jore4-jore3-importer/testing/README.md

 WHERE n.solomx IS NOT NULL AND n.solomy IS NOT NULL AND n.solstmx IS NOT NULL AND n.solstmy IS NOT NULL ORDER BY n.soltunnus ASC" -o "infrastructure_nodes_source.csv" -s"," -w 700 -W
 ```
-The placeholders found from the example command are described in the following:

-* The `[host]` contains the host of the source database.
-* The `[port]` contains the port o the source database.
-* The `[username]` contains the username of the source database.
-* The `[database]` contains the name of the source database.

-**If you want to use Jore3 dev database as a source database, you must [connect to the Azure environment via bastion host](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#connecting-to-the-azure-environment-via-bastion-host)
-before you run the `sqlcmd` command.**

 **Second**, you have to export the imported node objects from the target database to a CSV file.
 You can do this by
 running the following command at command prompt when you are in the _testing_ directory: